 Crown lengthening is a procedure designed to reshape the gums at the base of the desired tooth or teeth.
-Just as its name sounds, its purpose is to expose additional tooth surface and, if necessary, adjust the bone level.
-There are many dental conditions that need crown lengthening as part of the restorative procedure.
+The purpose of this procedure is to expose additional tooth surface and, if necessary, adjust the bone level.
+There are many dental conditions that require crown lengthening as part of the restorative procedure.
 The most common condition requiring crown lengthening is severe tooth decay, where the decay extends below the gum line.
-Another common problem is when a tooth has fractured and broken off beneath the existing gum line.
-Crown lengthening often serves both the functions of cosmetics and necessity in case where veneers, crowns or bridges are being placed.
+Another common problem that calls for crown lengthening is when a tooth has fractured and broken off beneath the existing gum line.
+Crown lengthening often serves both the functions of cosmetics and necessity in cases where veneers, crowns or bridges are being placed.
 In these and other restorative procedures, crown lengthening may be vital to restoring a natural smile.

-In some advanced cases it may be necessary to remove a bit of the bone as well.
-Then the gum tissue is gently freed from both tooth and bone and pulled back exposing the bone that supports the tooth.
-The height and width of bone surrounding the tooth is reduced and contoured and the gums repositioned and sutured.
+In some advanced cases, it may be necessary to remove a bit of the bone as well.
+The gum tissue will be gently freed from both tooth and bone, and pulled back exposing the bone that supports the tooth.
+The height and width of bone surrounding the tooth will be reduced and contoured, and the gums repositioned and sutured.

 Patients can return to their normal routines in a few days and complete healing may take one to two weeks.
-The staff at Century City Periodontics will advise patients on the post surgical regimen tailored to their particular situation.
-Patients will return for the several post-surgical visits included in the total treatment plan.
+Our specialists will advise patients on the post surgical regimen, tailored to their particular situation.
+Patients will return for the several post-surgical visits, included in the total treatment plan.